LeaVerou/lea.verou.me/consulting/index.md

 <article class="callout warning">

 When proposing new web technologies, it is important to manage expectations.
-Working with someone that has experience in the web standards process (_\*gently gestures at self\*_) can significantly increase the odds of success, but there are no guarantees.
+Working with someone that has experience in the web standards process can significantly increase the odds of success, but there are no guarantees.
 That said, I will advise you on odds of success upfront, and if implementation feasibility comes up as an issue, that happens very early in the process so I will help you make an informed decision on whether to invest further.